Skip to content

 The definitions of the sensorif section are as follows:

-clocks sensor mclk clock source The configuration needs to be done in the order of pad0 and pad2.
+clocks Sensor mclk clock source Needs to be configured according to the order of snr0 and snr2.

 5.2.
 IIC CONFIGURATION